libp2p/blog/src/_blog/aut-tls.md

 ## Conclusion

 Our long-standing goal at [Interplanetary Shipyard](https://blog.ipfs.tech/shipyard-hello-world/) is building a more resilient and participatory internet through decentralization, and we believe that the Web platform plays an important role in this.

-AutoTLS is provided as a public good service and operated by [Interplanetary Shipyard](https://ipshipyard.com).
+Therefore, we're excited to announce AutoTLS as a public good service operated by us.

 AutoTLS is available in: